phillipmiles/bellroy-robot/README.md

-# Little Belroy Robot
+# Some Kind Of Robot

-A hosted demo of the little Belroy Robot can be found [here](https://bellroy-robot.vercel.app/).
+A hosted demo of the Some Kind Of Robot can be found [here](https://some-kind-of-robot.vercel.app/).

-To run the little Belroy Robot demo locally...
+To run the Some Kind Of Robot demo locally...

 1. `npm install`.
 2. `npm run build`